 For the Cinnamon Rolls

-Place rolls evenly spaced apart in baking dish and cover with plastic wrap.
+- Place rolls evenly spaced apart in a baking dish and cover with plastic wrap.
 Place them in the refrigerator for up to 16 hours.

-- Heat the oven to 350 degrees.
-Brush the rolls with remaning tablespoon of melted butter and bake for 23-27 minutes, or until just golden.
+- Heat the oven to 350 ℉.
+Remove the plastic wrap, brush the rolls with an additional tablespoon of melted butter, and bake for 23-27 minutes, or until just lightly golden.

 For the Cream Cheese Glaze

-Make the glaze by mixing together the cream cheese, lemon juice, and milk in a mixing bowl until smooth and creamy.
-Add ½ cup powdered sugar and whisk until smooth, adding up to 1/2 cup more powdered sugar to make your glaze as thick as desired.
+- To prepare the cream cheese frosting mix together the cream cheese, lemon juice, and milk in a mixing bowl until smooth and creamy.
+Add ½ cup powdered sugar and whisk until smooth, adding up to ½ cup more powdered sugar to make your glaze as thick as desired.
 Cover and refrigerate overnight along with the cinnamon rolls.

 - Once the cinnamon rolls are baked, give the prepared icing a good whisk, adding a teaspoon or two of milk if needed to reach the consistency desired.
 Spread over warm cinnamon rolls and serve warm.

 This recipe has been adapted from Giada De Laurentiis Hazelnut Cinnamon Rolls.